Peckness of Edge Posets: Abstract

 \section{Abstract}

-For any graded poset $P$, we define a new graded poset, $\mathcal E(P)$, whose elements are the edges in the Hasse diagram of P. For any group, $G$, acting on the boolean algebra, $B_n$, we conjecture that $\mathcal E(B_n/G)$ is Peck.
+For any graded poset $P$, we define a new graded poset, $\mathcal E(P)$, whose elements are the edges in the Hasse diagram of P. For any group $G$ acting on the boolean algebra $B_n$ in a rank-preserving fashion we conjecture that $\mathcal E(B_n/G)$ is Peck.
 We prove that the conjecture holds for ``common cover transitive'' actions.
-We give some infinite families of common cover transitive actions and show that the common cover transitive actions are closed under direct and semidirect products.
+We give some infinite families of common cover transitive actions and show that the common cover transitive actions are closed under direct and semidirect products. \keywords{Boolean Algebra \and Edges \and Group Actions \and Peck Posets \and Quotient Posets \and Unimodality}